rakib91221/StableGen/README.md

     * `Generate Using Grid`: Combines all views into a grid for a single generation pass, with an optional refinement step.
     * `Refine/Restyle Texture (Img2Img)`: Uses the current texture as input for an image-to-image process.
     * `UV Inpaint Missing Areas`: Fills untextured areas on a UV map via inpainting.
+* **Target Objects:** Choose whether to texture all visible mesh objects or only selected ones.

 ### Advanced Parameters (Collapsible Sections)